 A receivable is recognised when the goods are delivered.
 The company's right to consideration is deemed unconditional at this time, as only the passage of time is required before payment of that consideration is due.
-There is no significant financing component because sales (which include those with volume discounts) are made within a credit term of Please enter number of days - Please enter number of days
+There is no significant financing component because sales (which include those with volume discounts) are made within a credit term of 7-14 days.

-Customers have a right to return products within Please enter number of days days, as stipulated in the current contract terms.
+Customers have a right to return products within 7 days, as stipulated in the current contract terms.
 At the point of sale, a refund liability is recognised based on an estimate of the products expected to be returned, with a corresponding adjustment to revenue for these products.